LrkDev/Zip-Cracker/README.md

 All credits go to https://github.com/Royz2123
 I just forked it for my personal use :
-- correcting some minor problems due to language evolution
+- correcting some minor problems due to language evolution bewteen pyton 2 and 3
 - adding min_length in CLI options
 - (and potentially custom characters list)